Tel: (559) 243-7280

 In-Person & Online Logistics

-CalAgX+ follows a structured hybrid delivery model:
+CalAgX+ follows a structured delivery model:

 Sessions 1 – 7 run approximately 8:00 AM – 12:00 PM, with Session 8 running from 8:00 AM – 1:00 PM to accommodate the business-to-business meetings and certificate ceremony (lunch provided during Session 8).